RunestoneInteractive/RunestoneServer/README.rst

 Running the Server
 ------------------

+You will have to set a few configuration values in the file `models/1.py`.
+Copy `models/1.py.prototype` to `models/1.py`.
+In 1.py, change the database_uri (line 13) to match your actual credentials.
+If you wish to use Janrain Engage to provide social network authentication integration, you will also have to set your Janrain API key and domain in 1.py.

+Note: If you do *not* wish to use Janrain, you must comment out lines 159 - 164 of `models/0.db` and uncomment line 165.
+This will disable Janrain and only use Web2Py integrated authentication.

 Once you've built the book using the steps above.
 You can start the web2py development server by simply running ::

 	python web2py.py.